Twrigh18/Purchasing-Portfolio-SQL/README.md

  TotalAmount < '25000.99' AND SourcingBuyer = 'Timothy Wright';
 5847
 ## What is The Total Amount of All Requisitions I did Under $25,000 ?
+SELECT
+ round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed under $25,000] FROM
+ Requisitions
+WHERE
+ TotalAmount < '25000.99' AND SourcingBuyer = 'Timothy Wright';

+15952662.19
 ## How Many Requisitions I did  that were Processed Over $25,000 ?
 SELECT
  *